ietf-wg-alto/draft-alto-oam-yang/appendix.md

 ## Example Module for Extended Data Sources {#example-data-source}

-The base data model defined by ietf-alto.yang does not include any choice cases for specific data sources.
+The base module "ietf-alto" does not include any choice cases for specific data sources.
 The following example module demonstrates how a implementation-specific data source can be augmented into the base data model.